Temperature Models Example

 It's important to understand the distinction between steady-state and transient temperature models:

-Steady-State Temperature Models: These models assume that the vehicle's thermal conditions have stabilized to a constant state.
-They are typically used for longer trips where the vehicle has had sufficient time to reach thermal equilibrium with its environment.
+• Steady-State Temperature Models: These models assume that the vehicle's thermal conditions have stabilized to a constant state.
+They are typically used for longer trips where the vehicle has had sufficient time for the control systems to have stabilized the thermal environment.
 In this example, we will use the steady-state model for the portion of the trip after the first 5 minutes at 32°F.

 tesla = pt.load_model("2022_Tesla_Model_3_RWD")